 A bicycle shed located behind Kitchener-Waterloo Collegiate Institute on King Street was the Gallery's first home.
 The Gallery officially opened in September 1956 with an exhibition of works by Canadian artist Tom Thomson.
 The exhibition was officially opened by A. Y. Jackson.

-The Gallery moved to a 9,000 square foot location at 43 Benton Street, a former church, in 1968.
+The Gallery moved to a 9,000 square foot location at 43 Benton Street, a former church meeting hall, in 1968.
 At the time, there were 400 works in the Gallery's Permanent Collection.
 In 1980, the Gallery moved to its current purpose-built location in Centre In The Square, 101 Queen St. North, Kitchener.
 The Gallery is a tenant in the building and operates independently of the Centre.

 For over 60 years, the KWAG has grown from a small, locally-focused volunteer organization to a major force in the Canadian art world.
 Today, the Gallery is poised on the brink of extraordinary transformation and achievement with its community presence growing substantially and its curatorial programs and exhibitions gaining recognition on a much wider scale.